alexmarqs/zod-config/README.md

 #### JSON Adapter

-Loads the configuration from a JSON file.
+Loads the configuration from a `json` file.

 ```ts
 import { z } from 'zod';